-Using the Ground Penetrating Radar, data was collected using a parallel - unidirectional (south to north) pattern Ground Penetrating Radar works by transmitting a tiny pulse of electro-magnetic energy into a material and recording the strength and the time required for the return of any reflected signal.
+Using the Ground Penetrating Radar, data was collected using a parallel - unidirectional (south to north) pattern.
+Ground Penetrating Radar works by transmitting a tiny pulse of electro-magnetic energy into a material and recording the strength and the time required for the return of any reflected signal.
 A series of pulses over a single area make up what is called a scan.
 Reflections are produced whenever the energy pulse enters into a material with different electrical conduction properties or dielectric permittivity from the material it left.
 The strength, or amplitude, of the reflection is determined by the contrast in the dielectric constants and conductivities of the two materials.
 While some of the GPR energy pulse is reflected back to the antenna, energy also keeps traveling through the material until it either dissipates (attenuates) or the GPR control unit has closed its time window.

 Once one transect was completed and the GPR data file stored, a new file was created for the next pass.
 There were 32 transects and corresponding data files collected at a half meter spacing between transect lines.

 Data are collected in parallel transects and then placed together in their appropriate locations for computer processing in a specialized software program such as RADAN 6.6 developed by Geophysical Survey System, Inc. (GSSI).
 The computer then produces a horizontal surface at a particular depth in the record.
 This is referred to as a depth slice, which allows operators to interpret a plan view of the survey area.